 First Five Things To Know About: The Child Care Modernization Act

-Parents want child care options that meet their family’s unique needs and support their child’s healthy development.
+Parents need child care options that meet their family’s unique needs and support their child’s healthy development.
 Yet today, far too many working families struggle to find and afford the care they need.

 Here are the First Five Things to Know about the Child Care Modernization Act:

-Working families with young children urgently need child care support.
+Working families with young children need affordable, quality child care.
+And they need it today.
 The average cost of child care today is more than $13,000 a year, by far the largest expense many families with young children face.
 Nine in ten Republicans (91%) think it’s a problem or crisis that Americans can’t afford child care, along with 91% of Independents, and 97% of Democrats.

 And it would help states better meet the needs of their local communities.
 The legislation maintains state flexibility in choosing how to use their block grant across a variety of settings (also known as “mixed delivery,”) for maximum efficiency.
 It also provides additional technical assistance to in-home and rural child care providers so they have the support they need, as well as directing the Department of Agriculture to remove some regulatory burdens that can restrict home-based child care providers in rural areas.